GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Experimental results show that the #acr("MCTS") planning successfully minimizes the entropy during the trajectory compared to greedy or random algorithms.
 Furthermore, the average estimation error also sees an improvement using this approach.
 This pipeline has been subsequently extended in @nguyen_motion_2019.
-First, the #acr("MKF") formulation is extended to handle intermittent sound sources better and to be more robust to erroneous measurements of sound activity and #acr("DoA").
+First, the #acr("MKF") formulation is extended to handle intermittent sound sources better and to be more robust to erroneous measurements of sound activity and #doa.
 In addition to the entropy objective introduced in @nguyen_van_long-term_2017, the standard deviation of the estimated belief on the source location may now also be used to compute the optimal trajectory.
 Both criteria are compared in a thorough experimental study and are shown to successfully reduce the source location estimation error.